 Flat icons have become a staple in design for good reason.
 Web and application designers have brought this design style to the widely accepted forms of technology.
 Whether you’re designing mobile applications, developing your own software or website, this is the next step in design focused on user experience that you can take.
 You can start by taking a look at these Free Icons we’ve listed for you.

-The cornerstone of flat design is that they’re muted in their appearance.
+The cornerstone of Flat Icons design is that they’re muted in their appearance.
 They don’t pop out to draw attention, straining the users, but blend in harmoniously with the background and fill their roles as buttons.
 The less noticed they are as a single icon, the better.

 Flat icons are also less resource intensive and, thus, will have no adverse impact on the application’s performance or a web page’s loading time.
 If you want to make sure that your icons fit well with the rest of your design, check out these Free PSD Icons that you can freely edit.